Fanling

-Fanling (粉嶺; also spelled Fan Ling or Fan Leng) is a town in the New Territories East of Hong Kong.
+Fanling (粉嶺; also spelled Fan Ling or Fan Leng) is a town in New Territories East of Hong Kong.
 Administratively, it is part of the North District.
-Fanling Town is the main settlement of the Fanling area.
+Fanling Town is the main settlement of Fanling area.
 The name Fanling is a shortened form of Fan Pik Leng (粉壁嶺).
 The area has several public and private estates.

 Northwest of Fanling is Sheung Shui and southeast is Tai Po.

 Areas

 Part of Fanling–Sheung Shui New Town, Fanling Town includes Luen Wo Hui (聯和墟), the marketplace of Fanling before urban development in the area, and Wo Hop Shek (和合石), where an uphill public cemetery is located.

 Fanling North is one of three new development areas currently being planned for North District, in parallel with Ta Kwu Ling and Kwu Tung North.